DamilolaAhmadu/Fraud_Analysis/README.md

 1. The company will receive 5% of the value of each transactions detected as fraud, but the transaction is truly legitimate.

-1. The company will return 100% of the value to the customers, for each transactions detected as legitimate, however, the transaction is truly a fraud.
+1. The company will return 100% of the value to the customer, for each transactions detected as legitimate, however, the transaction is truly a fraud.

 With this aggressive strategy, the company assumes the risk of failing to detect frauds and is remunerated for assertive fraud detection.